Skip to main content

 Robinhood Alternatives in the UK

-To help you find a Robinhood UK equivalent, we focused on commission-free brokers available in the UK.
+To help you find a Robinhood UK equivalent, we focused on low cost brokers available in the UK.
 Given that, here are our suggestions:

 eToro

 With over 30 million users, eToro is the leading social investing platform (copy and follow other traders/investors).
-It offers commission-free stock trading.
+It offers commission-free stock and ETF trading (other fees apply).

 Interactive Brokers